chinsanchung/frontend-myreads/README.md

 - Make functions such as changing and classifying shelf, saving texts that user typed, showing result that user searched.
 - Changing a tag to Link component.
 - Give URL to main, search page by using Route component.
+- Using gulp dev tools such as SASS, gulp-autoprefixer to change CSS, and ESLint to check JavaScript file.

 ## Reference
 - [W3Schools](https://www.w3schools.com/)